 They may start to worry, however, if you initiate several balance transfers of the same debt.
 If you can’t repay your entire transferred balance before the introductory period expires, you might think about opening another credit card with a 0% introductory APR.

 That way you get another 12 months to pay it off.
 While you can absolutely do that, the credit reporting agencies will start to look at that debt as stale and your score may lower as a result.

 This is even more likely if you continue to use the previous cards without paying off the balance.
 As the amount of debt you owe rises in ratio to your income and your amount of open credit, the debt is viewed less favorably and may lower your overall credit score.

-Initiating a balance transfer from one credit card to another, especially one with a low transfer rate, can significantly reduce your monthly payments.
+Initiating a balance transfer from one credit card to another, especially one with a low transfer rate, can significantly reduce your payments.
 It can help you pay off your debts faster and can even eliminate accruing any interest as long as you pay the debt within the allotted time.

 However, it’s wise to shop around and even more important to read the terms and conditions.
 A 6 or 12-month plan may be more advantageous than an 18-month plan if the fees are much lower.

 Don’t just pick a card with the longest APR; instead, make sure you know exactly what you’ll be paying over the entirety of the program.
 Avoid these pitfalls and you could save yourself a ton of money.
 But choose a plan that’s not right for you, and you could end up paying a lot more than you ever expected.